 Prepare for the RHIT Test with comprehensive practice.
 Access flashcards and multiple choice questions with hints and explanations.
 Aim for success!

-To determine the total number of records needed for an audit based on a 5 percent random sample from four coding professionals, you first need to establish how many records each coder is expected to have produced.
+To determine the total records needed for the audit based on a 5 percent random sample of work output from four coding professionals, you first need to calculate the total number of records that are typically reviewed for an audit.

 Subscribe